maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 val userElementLabels = summonElemLabelsHelper[User] // List("name", "age")
 ```

-Ok, a lot of `inline`s needed here to let the compiler do its work but let's just take it as it is.
+Ah ... yes.
+Let me say it like this: To make the compiler happy we need to feed it a lot of `inline` keywords here.
+In terms of automatic derivation the scala compiler is just a hungry alpaca in the category of keywords ...
-The interesting thing here is the trick with the `erasedValue` function.
-It allows us to create a **virtual** instance
+ehm ... whatever, let's not get distracted.
+The most interesting thing here is the trick with the `erasedValue`
-of the type `A` and match on it.
-Virtual means that this is done at compiletime and there is no actual value at runtime.
+function.
+It allows us to create a **virtual** instance of the type `A` and match on it.
+Virtual means that this is done
+at compiletime and there is no actual value at runtime.
 It is just resolved statically by the compiler.
-This allows us to deconstruct the tuple step by step.
+This allows us
+to deconstruct the tuple step by step during compilation.

 Great, we've got all the labels in place.
 What's still missing are the typeclass instances for the individual elements.
 Gathering them can be done like this: